nimitmk7/knowledge-treasure/Natural Language Processing/Subword Tokenization.md

 ##### Iterations

-**Iteration 1**: The second most common token is ”e”, and the most common byte pair in our corpus.
-The most common byte pair in our corpus with “e” is “e” and “s” (in the words finest and lowest) which occurred 9 + 4 = 13 times.
+**Iteration 1**: The second most common token is ”e”, and the most common byte pair in our corpus with “e” is “e” and “s” (in the words finest and lowest) which occurred 9 + 4 = 13 times.
 We merge them to form a new token “es” and note down its frequency as 13.
 We will also reduce the count 13 from the individual tokens (“e” and “s”)

 ![[Pasted image 20240419150556.png|500]]